The Holy Spirit is God

-God is Trinity.
-This means He is one God in three persons: Father, Son and Holy Spirit.
-One of the most common pictures the Bible gives us to understand God in this way is the picture of speaking.
-Father God speaks the Word of God (the Son) by the breath of God (the Spirit).
+The Holy Spirit is one of the three persons of the godhead.
+For God is triune; He is not a solitary person, but exists in the Father, the Son and the Holy Spirit.
+One of the most common pictures the Bible gives us to understand God in this way, is the picture of speaking.
+God the Father speaks the Word of God (the Son) by the breath of God (the Spirit).

 The ancient Christian creeds

-The ancient Christian creeds are the statements of belief which all Christian churches agree with.
-They describe this very important truth about God on which everything else in the Christian faith depends.
-The creeds describe it by saying that God is “one substance,” that God the Father is “unbegotten,” that God the Son is “begotten” from the Father, and that God the Spirit “proceeds” from the Father and the Son.
+The ancient Christian creeds are the statements of belief which all Christian churches agree on.
+They describe the basic truths about God on which everything else in the Christian faith depends.
+The Athanasian Creed says about the Holy Spirit:

-The one God is uncreated, and so because the Holy Spirit is God He is not created by anyone, otherwise He wouldn’t be God.
-This is why He is called the “eternal Spirit” in Hebrews 9:14.
-For all eternity He proceeds from the Father and the Son, but this does not mean He is created by Them, nor does it make Him any less God than Them, nor any less a person than Them.
+For all eternity, the Holy Spirit proceeds from the Father and the Son, but this does not mean He is created by Them, nor does it make Him any less God than Them, nor any less a person than Them.
 It is just a way of describing the relationship they have always had.
-All members of the Trinity are ‘self-existent’, but also depend on each other to be the person they are: for example, the Father couldn’t be “father” without the Son being “son.”
+All members of the Trinity are ‘self-existent’, but also depend on each other to be the person they are: for example, the Father couldn’t be ‘father’ without the Son being ‘son’.

 Speaker, Word and Breath

 This is a lovely picture of God who has for all eternity existed as someone telling a story or singing a song.
-And this is why the Bible describes God doing things by speaking.
+The Bible describes God doing things by speaking.
 God speaks to create the world (Genesis 1:1-3, 6, 9, etc.), to keep the world going (Hebrews 1:3), and to save the world from our sins (Isaiah 55:11; 1 Peter 2:9).